 If you say no or refuse to indulge their whims and fancies, a manipulative partner may instantly switch to the victim mode.
 “Why can’t I ever do anything right?”
 “I’m such a failure, I always disappoint you.”
 “I can never be good enough for you.
 I’m sorry.”

 Chances are, this display of self-pity melts your heart and you give in to whatever it was that they wanted you to do in the first place.
 That’s why playing the victim is also a form of romantic manipulation.
+This is nothing more than a subtle manipulation tactic in name of the love, designed to serve the same purpose as other manipulative techniques – total and undisputed control.

 5. Moving too fast